 Suspensions are recorded in the student's permanent record.
-Students suspended from the University are required to return their student identification card, room keys, and mobile device and may not return to the campus for the duration of their suspension, except to conduct official business with an administrative officer or faculty member, and then only with the prior permission of the Dean of Students/Title IX.
-If a student returns to the campus without permission during the period of suspension, his or her eligibility to return to the University will be jeopardized, and additional sanctions may be imposed.
-The student may also be subject to criminal charges, including but not limited to, trespassing.
+Students suspended from the University are required to return their student identification card, room keys, and mobile device and may not return to the campus for the duration of their suspension, except to conduct official business with an administrative officer or faculty member, and then only with the prior permission of the Dean of Students.
+If a student returns to campus without permission during the suspension period, their eligibility to return to the University will be jeopardized, and additional sanctions may be imposed.
+The student may also be subject to criminal charges, including trespassing.

-During the period of suspension, the student is not eligible or entitled to receive any University services.
+During the suspension period, the student is not eligible or entitled to receive any University services.
 His or her name is deleted from the roster of enrolled students and from the class rosters.
-The student will not receive credit for course assignments, papers, projects, makeup work, or other course-related work during the period of suspension; the student's relationship with the University is terminated.
+The student will not receive credit for course assignments, papers, projects, make-up work, or other course-related work during the suspension period; their relationship with the University is terminated.

 Effective Fall 2015: Any student who has been suspended from the university after the last day to withdraw from the university, will received a grade of I for Incomplete in each course.
-The Incomplete may be removed upon completion of the incomplete work.
+The Incomplete may be removed upon completion of the incomplete work